On spaces of Euclidean triangles and triangulated Euclidean surfaces: Introduction

 \section{Introduction}

-In this paper, we provide the space of Euclidean triangles with an asymmetric metric, and prove several properties of this metric.
-We then generalise this study to the case of an asymmetric metric on the space of singular Euclidean structures on polygons, and more generally on surfaces equipped with fixed triangulations.
-We describe geodesics and the Finsler structures of these metrics, and study their completeness.
-We also address some questions on symmetrisations and on one-parameter deformations of such metrics.
+In this paper, we provide the space of Euclidean triangles with normalised area with an asymmetric Finsler metric, which turns out to be a normalised asymmetric Thompson distance.
+We obtain several geometrical results concerning this metric, including a description of its geodesics and its infinitesimal structure.
+After the study of this metric on spaces of triangles, we introduce and study a Finsler metric of a space of singular Euclidean structures on a surface adapted to an underlying fixed triangulation.
+Like in the case of Euclidean triangles, we study the geodesics and the Finsler infinitesimal structure of this new metric.
+We then develop a theory of completeness and completion for asymmetric metrics and we use it in the study of the completeness of the metric we introduce on the space of triangles.
+We address several questions on symmetrisations and on one-parameter deformations of such metrics.